 · Monitor front and back door access, and general safety of residents in outdoor spaces, (courtyards, steps, etc.)

 · Manage crisis situations.
 Become familiar with emergency/crisis procedures.
-Contact emergency services and on-call staff in case of resident emergency or property emergency (flood, fire).
+Contact emergency services and on-call staff in case of resident emergency or property emergency (floodor or a fire).

 · Advise and remind residents of morning appointments, including waking residents up as needed.